Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or

 - Cook potatoes in pressure cooker or in a pot till soft.
 Peel and mash them.
 Keep aside.

 - Heat oil in a deep-bottomed pan.
 Throw in mustard seeds.
 Let them splutter.
 Add split chickpea (gram dal) and white lentils.
 Saute them till they turn golden brown.

 - Throw in chopped onions, minced ginger, chopped green chilies, and curry leaves.
 Saute till onions become translucent.

 - Add chopped tomatoes and fresh peas.
 Add some salt.
 Stir-cook them for about 4 minutes.
-By this time, peas become tender and tomato turns a bit mushy.
+By this time, the peas should become tender and the tomato turns a bit mushy.

 - Add hing powder and turmeric powder.
 Stir-cook for 30 seconds.
 Add gram flour.
 Mix well with the contents.

 - Throw in mashed potato.
 Mix well.
 Stir-cook the mix on a low heat for a minute.